jefdaj/STAR-Vote/README.md

 Once the bugs are worked out and it has been used successfully in real elections, the next (optional) step will be to relax the in-person voting requirements and move toward the more convenient system on your smartphone that everyone is really envisioning.
+We can't rush that part without potentially breaking things.

 ### Voter Flow Overview